MrDolch/external-java-formatter-intellij-plugin/README.md

 <!-- Plugin description -->
 <p>This plugin enables the integration of any Java formatter into the project.</p>
-<p>Unlike other formatters, the SDK of the project is used instead of the Intellij VM when the formatter is called.</p>
+<p>Unlike other formatters, the SDK of the project is used instead of the Intellij VM when the formatter is called.
+   This solves the problem where formatters could not format code from a newer SDK.</p>
 <p>The configuration panel allows you to select the main class and specify further parameters.</p>
 <p>The <a href="https://github.com/MrDolch/configurable-google-java-format">configurable-google-java-format</a>
    formatter with a line length of 120 characters is set as the default setting.</p>